Symphony No. 7 (Beethoven): History

-Premiere
+Premiere and early performances

 The work was premiered with Beethoven himself conducting in Vienna on 8 December 1813 at a charity concert for soldiers wounded in the Battle of Hanau.
 In Beethoven's address to the participants, the motives are not openly named: "We are moved by nothing but pure patriotism and the joyful sacrifice of our powers for those who have sacrificed so much for us."

 The program also included the patriotic work Wellington's Victory, exalting the victory of the British over Napoleon's France.
 The orchestra was led by Beethoven's friend Ignaz Schuppanzigh and included some of the finest musicians of the day: violinist Louis Spohr, composers Johann Nepomuk Hummel, Giacomo Meyerbeer and Antonio Salieri.
 The Italian guitar virtuoso Mauro Giuliani played cello at the premiere.

 The piece was very well received, such that the audience demanded the Allegretto movement be encored immediately.
 Spohr made particular mention of Beethoven's enthusiastic gestures on the podium ("as a sforzando occurred, he tore his arms with a great vehemence asunder ... at the entrance of a forte he jumped in the air"), and "the friends of Beethoven made arrangements for a repetition of the concert" by which "Beethoven was extricated from his pecuniary difficulties".

+The symphony was also performed again in 1814 at the Großer Redoutensaal.
+The performance was a benefit concert for Beethoven to secure income during a period of financial struggle.
+Alongside the premiere of his Eighth Symphony, Wellington's Victory was also performed, just as it had been in the premiere of the Seventh.
+Beethoven's memorandum mentions that this performance had a heavily expanded string section and included 2 contrabassoons.

 Editions

-The first edition of the score, parts and piano reduction was published in November 1816 by Steiner & Comp.
+The first edition of the score and parts was published in 1816 by S. A. Steiner & Co.

 The autograph of the work is preserved in the Jagiellonian Library in Kraków.
 A facsimile of Beethoven's manuscript was published in 2017 by Laaber Verlag.

 Instrumentation

 The symphony is scored for two flutes, two oboes, two clarinets in A, two bassoons, two horns in A (E and D in the inner movements), two trumpets in D, timpani, and strings.

-Although there is no contrabassoon part in the score, a letter from Beethoven himself shows that two contrabassoons were used at the premiere to add strength to the bass parts.
+Although there is no contrabassoon part in the score, a memorandum from Beethoven himself shows that two contrabassoons were used at the 1814 concert to add strength to the bass parts.